 - Do not treat your personal life responsibilities as extra baggage but a routine deadline that you need to meet.
 Besides feeling emotions, every other activity must run through the same mill of performance.

 - You are delivering work, no matter if it is at work or home.
 Treat it thus and it will be easier than you feared.
-You would become the perfect Indian working woman functioning within a family.
+You would become the perfect working woman functioning within a family.

 6. Remind your colleagues that you need time to adjust

 Often it is your professional front that makes it a harder patriarchal challenge than home.
+The women’s struggle between career and family not only exists when your baby is crying at home, but also when your boss turns a blind eye to your situation.

 - Remind your colleagues and seniors that your current status of being married is not a predicament but a personal choice.

 - It is true that nothing in the professional sector should be affected by the personal change, but one must be given leave to get used to a new rhythm in life.
+Show them that your work life balance is top notch.

 - So for the betterment of the company, it is important that you are given the room to adjust to your personal life with speed to deliver optimum service to them.